Gabriel García Márquez: Love in the Time of Cholera

 Love in the Time of Cholera (El amor en los tiempos del cólera) was first published in 1985.
 It is considered a non-traditional love story as "lovers find love in their 'golden years'—in their seventies, when death is all around them".

 Love in the Time of Cholera is based on the stories of two couples.
 The young love of Fermina Daza and Florentino Ariza is based on the love affair of García Márquez's parents.
 But as García Márquez explained in an interview: "The only difference is [my parents] married.
 And as soon as they were married, they were no longer interesting as literary figures."
 The love of old people is based on a newspaper story about the death of two Americans, who were almost 80 years old, who met every year in Acapulco.
 They were out in a boat one day and were murdered by the boatman with his oars.
 García Márquez notes, "Through their death, the story of their secret romance became known.
 I was fascinated by them.
 They were each married to other people."

 News of a Kidnapping

 News of a Kidnapping (Noticia de un secuestro) was first published in 1996.
-It is a non-fiction book that examines a series of related kidnappings and narcoterrorist actions committed in the early 1990s in Colombia by the Medellín Cartel, a drug cartel founded and operated by Pablo Escobar.
+It examines a series of related kidnappings and narcoterrorist actions committed in the early 1990s in Colombia by the Medellín Cartel, a drug cartel founded and operated by Pablo Escobar.
 The text recounts the kidnapping, imprisonment, and eventual release of prominent figures in Colombia, including politicians and members of the press.

-The original idea of the book was proposed to García Márquez by the former minister for education Maruja Pachón Castro and Colombian diplomat Luis Alberto Villamizar Cárdenas, both of whom were among the many victims of Pablo Escobar's attempt to pressure the government to stop his extradition by committing a series of kidnappings, murders and terrorist actions.
+The original idea was proposed to García Márquez by the former minister for education Maruja Pachón Castro and Colombian diplomat Luis Alberto Villamizar Cárdenas, both of whom were among the many victims of Pablo Escobar's attempt to pressure the government to stop his extradition by committing a series of kidnappings, murders and terrorist actions.